 How, where and when you listen to your podcasts may be dependent on many factors from what equipment you have available to listen to them, whether you’re fussy on the audio quality of the podcasts and on your lifestyle (where you can afford the time to listen to podcasts).

-I listen to all of my podcasts at home via my desktop PC using a pair of external speakers through a Hi-Fi amplifier.
+I listen to all of my podcasts at home via an MP3 player and a small pillow speaker when I go to bed at night.
 How do you listen to yours?

 Select as many answers from the list below that are applicable to how you listen to your podcasts.
 Once you have submitted your answers, you will get to see the results of the poll so far.
 If the categories don’t fit perfectly, pick the closest that you feel apply.